rhedgeco/imposters/README.md

 ## Why not use `Box<dyn Any>` or `Vec<Box<dyn Any>>`?

 While using `Box<dyn Any>` may achieve the same outcome in terms of state, it is severely lacking in speed and efficiency.
 A `Box` allocates space for its own memory, so what you end up getting when using `Vec<Box<dyn Any>>` is **multiple** levels of pointer indirection.
-Not only does this come at the cost of incredibly bad cache efficiency, but even if we forgot about that, having to move down 3 different pointers is pretty overkill for whats trying to be achieved.
+And this comes at the cost of really bad cache efficiency.

 ### ***What do I mean by pointer indirection?***

 Well if we take a struct and wrap it in a `Box<dyn Any>`.
-We get our first two levels of indirection and unique allocation.
-When we convert our struct to a `dyn Any`, it converts it into whats called a *fat-pointer*.
-The trait holds a pointer to the location of the data, and a pointer to the data itself.
-Not only that but then we wrap it in a `Box`.
-The box then allocates memory on the heap, and stores these two pointers there.
-Then the box stores the location of that data as a pointer. *We are now two pointers deep just to create the boxed any*.
+We get our first level of indirection and unique allocation.
+When we convert our struct to a `dyn Any` and box it up, it converts it into whats called a *fat-pointer*.
+The boxed trait holds a pointer to the location of the data, and a pointer to the v-table for the trait.
+Not only that but the box allocates memory on the heap, and stores these two pointers there.
 NOT ONLY THAT, but now if we create a `Vec` to store multiple of these, the vec allocates its own memory on the heap and stores the boxes in there!

-So to get the original data back, we have to index into the `Vec`, then take the pointer in the box to the location of the `dyn Any`, then take the pointer in the `Any` to the location of the actual data.
-WOW that was roundabout.
-AND it wrecks our cache efficiency too!
+So to get the original data back, we have to index into the `Vec`, and then take the pointer in the box to the *ACTUAL* location of data, which is quite roundabout.
+And it wrecks our cache efficiency too!

 ### ***Whats all this about cache efficiency?***